gcsescience.com 30 gcsescience.com

 2H2O(l)

-The reaction is exothermic (gives out heat).
+The reaction is exothermic (it gives out

 You must